About the Regulation

 This initiative on the 'Transparency and sustainability of the EU risk assessment in the food chain' follows the findings of the Fitness Check of the General Food Law and the Commission Communication on the European Citizens' Initiative (ECI) "Ban glyphosate and protect people and the environment from toxic pesticides".

-Directorate D (Food sustainability, international relations), Unit D1: Farm to fork strategy
+Directorate E (Food safety, sustainability, and innovation), Unit E1: Farm to fork strategy